 10. No ornamentations or decorative motifs

-Built-in exposed natural materials like wood, stones and bricks, modern craftsman homes embrace the authenticity and natural beauty of the materials.
+Built-in exposed natural materials like wood, stones, and bricks, homes designed in this aesthetic embrace the authenticity and natural beauty of the materials.
 Enlightening this theory, they are mostly embellished in earthy, natural tones like shades of greens, browns, tans, and taupe.
-You would even observe exterior walls completely cladded in natural stone to give it a warm and cottage-like feel.
-Yes!
-It’s beautiful and thoughtful.

-First and foremost, the modern craftsman interiors are highly inspired by the principles of contemporary and minimalist styles.
-Unlike the old-school type, these designs tend to be more airy and welcoming with a flexible circulation within the house.
 Also, to preserve the elements from the Arts and Crafts Movement, some heavy craftsman work and intricate details can be observed with minimal decoration.
-To have a comparative analysis on the then and now, let’s have a more in-depth look:
+To have a comparative analysis of the then and now, let’s have a more in-depth look:

 2. Back in the 1900s, it was a much cheaper concept to build lower ceilings that were easy to maintain and build, but in the present era, these traditional ceilings are being replaced with modernized high ceilings with exposed beams.

-3. Space utilization is maximized through nooks, window seats and built-in storage
+3. Space utilization is maximized through nooks, window seats, and built-in storage

 4. Large, spacious rooms